 Rather surprisingly for Sicily it contains a good proportion of woodland, being home to Europe’s most southerly beech forests.
 There is wildlife here too of course with the most famous being the rare Bonelli’s Eagle.

-The town of Castelbuono is a worthy tourist attraction here too with its imposing castle which is also the site of the annual summer rock music festival of Ypsigrock (2017 dates: 10-13 August).
+The town of Castelbuono is a worthy tourist attraction here too with its imposing castle which is also the site of the annual summer rock music festival of Ypsigrock (2017: 10-13 August.
+2018: dates yet to be announced).

 The last of the national parks is around the Alcantara Gorges near to Taormina and just north of Mt.
 Etna.
 The park itself is small but the gorges are magnificent.